Source: RG III (thumb) to miss time for Ravens

-BALTIMORE -- Baltimore Ravens backup quarterback Robert Griffin III is expected to miss a few weeks after injuring his thumb during Saturday night's practice, but he should be fine for the regular season, a league source told ESPN.
+BALTIMORE -- Baltimore Ravens backup quarterback Robert Griffin III is expected to be out four to eight weeks with a hairline fracture in his right thumb, a source told ESPN's Adam Schefter.

-Griffin hit his right thumb on the helmet of a defender toward the end of practice at M&T Bank Stadium, then threw his helmet on the sideline in disgust.
-An X-ray revealed a small fracture, a source said.
+Griffin hit his right thumb on outside linebacker Tim Williams' helmet toward the end of Saturday night's practice at M&T Bank Stadium.
+The veteran QB threw his helmet on the sideline in disgust.

 "I got a little issue with my thumb," Griffin said.
 "I hit on the helmet of one of the defenders.
 I guess that's why they tell them to stay away from us."